 If a Shopify store has many products, all the product images will be loaded simultaneously.
 This can, of course, destroy a page's load time.

-Yes, a Shopify site's performance can be significantly enhanced with lazy loading.
+Yes, a Shopify site's performance can be significantly enhanced with lazy loading images.
 For example, if a website contains a lot of imagery, this technique will allow the page to load more quickly simply because it has less to deal with.

 It is not only an issue of speed but also data usage.
 Let's say a user loads a page and only sees the content that sits above the fold.
 Multiple images could be loaded beneath the fold that eats away at the users' data, yet they aren't even seen.